 Robert Zoellick, Wolfowitz’s replacement as president, announced to the world that the report showed ‘unacceptable levels of fraud and corruption’.
 On foot of this the Bank revamped its malaria department, employing forty malaria experts to help direct their malaria programme and giving a commitment to root out fraud and corruption..

-Attaran, in his article, urged the World Bank to hand over the money it had to fight malaria to organisations who were specialised in the area, such as the Global Fund.
+Attaran, in his article on www.caesarsgames.com, urged the World Bank to hand over the money it had to fight malaria to organisations who were specialised in the area, such as the Global Fund.
 However the World Bank continues to be involved in the fight against malaria, and criticism of its involvement persists.
 After all, when you’re sick, you don’t call your banker.
+If people really want to make some good money what they need to do is to compare the bets at comparethebets.com.

 Survival TV is a series of BBC Documentaries about global health issues.